 These precision irons feature a classic compact muscle back head, minimal offset, and a thin topline, all contributing to their consistent performance.

-As I tested these irons, I found them to be incredibly reliable, delivering consistent results with every swing.
+As we tested these irons, we found them to be incredibly reliable, delivering consistent results with every swing.

 However, much like the Callaway Apex MB Irons, the 620 MB is designed for the “golfing purist.”
 They require a high skill level and are best suited for accomplished ball strikers.